 Herbert Griffin Post 19

-Herbert Griffin American Legion Post 19 met on November 7th 2017.
-After the opening ceremonies, Commander Jimmy Lee called
+Herbert Griffin American Legion Post 19 met on March 6th 2018.
+After the opening ceremonies, Commander Jimmy Lee called the

-the meeting to order at 6:40pm.
-There were 48 members present.
+meeting to order at 6:35pm.
+There were 44 members present.

 FINANCIAL REPORT: Finance Officer Donny Walters presented the financial report and it was made part of these minutes by